Irene Adler: Manga

 In the 2016 manga series Moriarty the Patriot, Irene Adler (アイリーンアドラー, Airīn'adorā) is featured as an expert cross-dresser and spy who impersonates the King of Bohemia to trick Sherlock Holmes and John Watson into taking her on as a roommate without pay.
 Later, the Moriarty brothers help her to fake her death to escape being assassinated, and she begins working for Mycroft Holmes and the British government under the guise of James Bonde (ジェームズ・ボンド, Jēmuzu Bondo).

 Films

-In the 1946 film Dressed to Kill, Adler is mentioned early in the film when Holmes and Watson discuss the events of "A Scandal in Bohemia."
+In the 1946 film Dressed to Kill, Adler is mentioned early in the film when Holmes and Watson discuss the events of "A Scandal in Bohemia".

+English actress Charlotte Rampling played Irene Adler, now a music hall star and mother to a young son, Scott, kidnapped by Professor Moriarty (John Huston), in the TV film Sherlock Holmes in New York (1976), starring Roger Moore as Holmes and Patrick Macnee as Dr. Watson.
+Moore's son Geoffrey played the part of Scott Adler, and at the end of the film it is implied by his mother Irene that the boy is an offspring of Holmes'.

 She is portrayed by Rachel McAdams in the 2009 film Sherlock Holmes.
 In that film, she is a femme fatale.
 A skilled professional thief, as well as a divorcée, Adler is no longer married to Godfrey Norton, and needs Holmes' help for the case.
 She and Holmes are depicted as having a deep and mutual infatuation, even while she is employed by Professor Moriarty.

 McAdams reprised the role in the 2011 sequel Sherlock Holmes: A Game of Shadows in which Moriarty, deeming her position compromised by her love for Holmes, poisons and (apparently) kills her.
 Moriarty taunts Holmes about murdering Adler, and Holmes swears revenge, leading to their climactic battle at Reichenbach Falls.